Can you view it in web, please?

 I now hand over the high-fidelity, iterated versions to software developers.
 This includes adding error message pages, border case scenarios, transferring vectors, etc.

-The service metrics are shared through obsolete, decentralized spreadsheets.
+Currently, Service metrics are currently managed through outdated, decentralized spreadsheets.

 This is how it has been so far.
 So how can we simplify this messy spreadsheet?